Planning to buy a new pack for the backcountry? There are three main areas where you'll need to make choices:

 Pockets

-Shovel pockets: These are basically flaps stitched onto the front of a packbag with a buckle closure at the top.
+Some people like lots, and some people prefer a more streamlined pack.
+When evaluating pockets, consider the size and placement of each.
+For instance, elasticized side pockets lie flat when empty, but stretch out to hold a water bottle, tent poles or other loose objects.
+They can often be reached when wearing the pack.
+Hipbelt pockets accommodate small items you want while hiking like a phone, snacks, lip balm or sunscreen.
+Shovel pockets are basically flaps stitched onto the front of a packbag with a buckle closure at the top.
 Originally intended to hold a snow shovel, they now pop up on many 3-season packs, serving as stash spots for a map, jacket or other loose, lightweight items.

 Attachment Points

-A daisy chain — a length of webbing stitched to the outside of a pack — to provide multiple gear loops for attaching a helmet or tools.
+- Daisy chain: This is a length of webbing stitched to the outside of a pack that provides multiple gear loops for attaching a helmet, tools, wet gear or anything that didn't fit inside the main packbag.

-A reinforced crampon patch (to prevent crampon points from gouging holes in the packbag).
+- Reinforced crampon patch: This burlier piece of fabric prevents crampon points from gouging holes in the packbag.

-Gear loops on the hipbelt or low on the pack body, useful as clip-on points for gear or possibly as attachment points for skis.
+- Extra gear loops: Gear loops on the hipbelt or low on the pack body are useful for clipping extra gear, especially oversize items like skis.

 Raincover

-- +If you expect rain on your trip, this is a good item to carry.
-Pack fabric interiors are usually treated with a waterproof coating.
-Yet packs have seams and zippers where water can seep through, and the fabric's exterior absorbs some water weight during a downpour.
+If you expect rain on your trip, this is a good item to carry.
+Pack fabric interiors are usually treated with a waterproof coating, but water can seep through seams and zippers.
+Also, the fabric's exterior absorbs some water weight during a downpour.

-An alternative: bundling gear internally in waterproof "dry" stuff sacks.
-Lightweight dry sacks can be a better option in windy conditions; strong gusts have the potential to abruptly peel a cover right off a pack.
+An alternative: bundling gear internally in waterproof stuff sacks.
+Lightweight stuff sacks can be a better option in windy conditions because strong gusts can peel a cover right off a pack.
+(DIY version: Line the inside of your backpack with a plastic garbage bag.)

 Backpack Fit